sladygin/simpas/README.md

 Every table must be saved in a separated file.
 The table of jobs is a simple semicolon separated text.

+> **Note** that ";" semicolon is a special character used as separator.
+It must not be used as a part of any parameter below.

 The file must be placed in the directory defined by SCH_TABLES variable.
 The file extention must be _"tbl"_.